Netherlands Indies guilder: De Javasche Bank

 King William I of the Netherlands granted the right to create a bank in the Indies in 1826.
 The bank, known as "De Javasche Bank" (DJB), was opened in Batavia on 24 January 1828, with exclusive rights to operate for 10 years, until 31 December 1837.
 Authorised capital was 8000 shares of ƒ500, to be sold in four tranches of 2000 shares each.

 Its first issue of bank paper was made on 11 March 1828, after the bank had received subscriptions in gold and silver for 2043 shares.
 The notes were in denominations of ƒ25 up to ƒ1000 (the bank was not allowed to issue notes below ƒ10), totalling ƒ1.12 million of issued paper.
 The bank opened branches in Semarang and Surabaya in 1829.

-Due to a lack of bullion reserves, towards the end of the expiry of the first rights, 'kopergeld', or copper money notes, were issued.
+Due to a lack of bullion reserves, towards the end of the expiry of the first rights, kopergeld ('copper money notes') were issued.
 These were redeemable on the basis of 'tegen honderd duiten de guilder'—or 100 duit to the guilder.